LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Messaging/troubleshooting-messaging-set-up-management.md

 2. As a best practice, if agents have permissions to do so, they should verify that agents are available before transferring conversations to a skill or returning them to the queue.
 3. Alternatively, agents can ask an agent manager to join the conversation and transfer the conversation to a skill with available agents.

-## **Why is the wrong conversation response time (SLA) displayed in the message window?**
+### **Why is the wrong conversation response time (SLA) displayed in the message window?**

-### **Issue:**
+#### Issue:

-### How come when a consumer opens a new messaging conversation, and there aren’t any agents online, the response time (SLA) displayed in the conversation window doesn’t factor in agent availability?
+How come when a consumer opens a new messaging conversation, and there aren’t any agents online, the response time (SLA) displayed in the conversation window doesn’t factor in agent availability?

-### **Cause:**
+#### Cause:

-### The SLA in messaging is designed to correspond to the account's Response time configuration only.
+The SLA in messaging is designed to correspond to the account's Response time configuration only.
 In messaging, unlike chat, agent availability and status are not calculated because messaging allows agents more flexibility in handling conversations.

-### **Solution:**
+#### Solution:

-* **In order to provide consumers with a more accurate estimation of the response time when the call center is not operational, we have a feature called Shift Status.
-This feature enables you to set offline hours for your account.**
+* In order to provide consumers with a more accurate estimation of the response time when the call center is not operational, we have a feature called Shift Status.
+This feature enables you to set offline hours for your account.
-* **During offline hours, the response time displayed takes into account both the account’s Response time settings and the Shift Status settings.**
+* During offline hours, the response time displayed takes into account both the account’s response time settings and the Shift Status settings.
-* For more information about the **Shift Status** feature, please see the Connection Area article [Configuring response times for messaging conversations](https://liveengage.liveperson.net/a/new/?connectionOpenArticle=configuring-response-times).
+* For more information about the Shift Status feature, please see [Configuring response times for messaging conversations](contact-center-management-messaging-operations-configuring-response-times.html).

-## **Why doesn’t the CSAT survey display to all consumers once their conversations are closed?**
+### Why doesn’t the CSAT survey display to all consumers once their conversations are closed?

-### **Issue:**
+#### Issue:

-### When some conversations are closed, the CSAT survey doesn’t display to the consumer.
+When some conversations are closed, the CSAT survey doesn’t display to the consumer.
 Why isn’t it consistent?

-### **Cause:**
+#### Cause**:**

-* A CSAT survey is **not displayed** if the conversation is not associated with an agent (indicated in All Connections by Agent Name = N/A) when it is closed.
+* A CSAT survey is not displayed if the conversation is not associated with an agent (indicated in All Connections by Agent Name = N/A) when it is closed.
 * This can happen if an Agent Manager joins a conversation that is not assigned to an agent (it is in queue) and then closes the conversation without interacting with the consumer.
 * It can also happen when an Agent Manager joins a conversation that is not assigned to an agent (it is in queue), the Agent manager interacts with the consumer, and then closes the conversation.

-### **Solution:**
+### Solution:

-### The CSAT survey is presented to a consumer (assuming that CSAT survey is configured) when either the LiveEngage agent or the consumer closes the conversation.
+The CSAT survey is presented to a consumer (assuming that CSAT survey is configured) when either the LiveEngage agent or the consumer closes the conversation.

 * The CSAT survey is displayed regardless of the assigned agent's state (Online, Back, Away).
 * The CSAT survey is displayed regardless of whether the conversation was interactive (message sent from both the agent and the consumer) or not.

-## **Why can’t we change the order of macros in iOS strings in predefined content or auto messages?**
+### Why can’t we change the order of macros in iOS strings in predefined content or auto messages?

-### **Issue**:
+### Issue:

 We are not able to change the order of macros in iOS strings although in Android we can do so.